Improved list-decodability of random linear binary codes: Previous Work and Our Results

-We also prove a new lower bound on the list size of uniformly random rank-metric codes. { Let $p\in (0,1)$ and choose $\eps > 0$.
-There is a constant $C_{p,\eps}$ so that the following holds.
-Let $m$ and $n$ be sufficiently large positive integers so that $b = n/m$.
-Let $\calC\subseteq \FF_2^{m\times n}$ be a uniformly random rank metric code of rate $R=(1-p)(1-bp)-\eps$.
-Then $\cC$ is $(p, (1-p)(1-bp)/\eps - 1)$-list decodable with probability at most $\exp_2(-C_{p,\eps}(n))$. } { Let $\eps > 0$ and suppose $m,n$ are sufficiently large so that $b = n/m$.
-Let $\calC\subseteq \FF_q^{m\times n}$ be a uniformly random rank metric code of rate $R=(1-p)(1-bp)-\eps$.
-Then $\cC$ is $(p, (1-p)(1-bp)/\eps - 1)$-list decodable with probability at most $\exp(-\Omega_{p,\eps}(n))$. } \begin{theorem} \thmrankmetriclbq \end{theorem} Theorem~\ref{thm:rank-metric-lb} again uses the method of \cite{GuruswamiN14}, and we prove it in Appendix~\ref{app:rank-metric-lb}.
+We also prove a new lower bound on the list size of uniformly random rank-metric codes. { Let $\eps > 0$ and suppose $m,n$ are sufficiently large so that $b = n/m$.
+Let $\mathcal{C}\subseteq \mathbb{F}_q^{m\times n}$ be a uniformly random rank metric code of rate $R=(1-p)(1-bp)-\eps$.
+Then $\mathcal{C}$ is $(p, (1-p)(1-bp)/\eps - 2)$-list decodable with probability at most $\exp(-\Omega_{p,\eps}(n))$. } \begin{theorem} \thmrankmetriclbq \end{theorem} Theorem~\ref{thm:rank-metric-lb} again uses the method of \cite{GuruswamiN14}, and we prove it in Appendix~\ref{app:rank-metric-lb}.
 Together, Theorems~\ref{thm:rank-metric} and \ref{thm:rank-metric-lb} show that for some values of $p$, random linear binary rank metric codes have a strictly smaller list size than uniformly random rank metric codes with the same parameters.
 In particular, the upper bound of Theorem~\ref{thm:rank-metric} is strictly smaller than the lower bound of Theorem~\ref{thm:rank-metric-lb} whenever $p < \frac{1-b}{2}$.
 For larger values of $p$, we remark that the list size obtained by Theorem~\ref{thm:rank-metric} is still strictly smaller than the $1/\eps$ list size given by uniformly random codes in Theorem~\ref{thm:rank-metric-0}, even though in this case we don't have a lower bound which proves that this is tight.